 #4 Be patient and keep trying

-If Baby startles as soon as you start to think about moving, wait a few more minutes.
-During day time naps, especially, it may be a good idea to have a magazine or your phone within arm’s reach because you might be stuck there for a while.
+If baby startles as soon as you start to think about moving, wait a few more minutes.
+During daytime naps, especially, it may be a good idea to have a magazine or your phone within arm’s reach because you might be stuck there for a while.

-During the first few months, Baby’s needs are the highest while their ability to communicate is at its lowest.
+During the first few months, baby’s needs are the highest while their ability to communicate is at its lowest.
 In the case of short light sleep cycles, researchers suggest that babies are built that way for their own survival.
 Baby’s sleep patterns are as they are to enable them to wake up in response to their environment.

-Remember, just because Baby doesn’t sleep by himself during the first few months of life doesn’t mean they will always need to be soothed to sleep.
+Remember, just because baby doesn’t sleep by himself during the first few months of life doesn’t mean they will always need to be soothed to sleep.

-And if you find your baby just hates sleeping in their crib, you can always try bed-sharing with the mattress right on the floor!
+If you find your baby just hates sleeping in their crib, you can always try bed-sharing with the mattress right on the floor!

 Have you been having any difficulty putting your sleeping baby down?
-Share your experience in the Comments!
+Share your experience in the comments!

 For more related articles read our other posts: